 You will have ample opportunities to travel during your stay in Aix.
 We advise you, however, not to let travel plans interfere with your studies.
-For all trips lasting overnight or longer, you must leave a note with the assistant director of the Program Office, indicating the approximate itinerary, dates, and addresses.
+For all trips lasting overnight or longer, you must leave a note with the assistant director of the Program Office, indicating the approximate itinerary (including specific flight, bus or train information), dates, and addresses.